stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 16 (P3L3) - Architectural Views.md

 ### Feature Diagram Quiz 1

-_How many differently configured cars does the diagram allow (diagram shown in lecture)?_
+_How many differently configured cars does the diagram allow (diagram shown in lecture)_?

 1 (car body) \* 2 (auto or manual) \* 3 (electric, gas, or hybrid) \* 2 (trailer or no trailer) = 12

 ### Feature Diagram Quiz 2

-_Which of the following are valid configurations of cars (diagram shown in lecture)?_
+_Which of the following are valid configurations of cars (diagram shown in lecture)_?

 - Sunroof body, automatic transmission, gas, engine, and pulls trailer
 - Sedan body, manual transmission, gas engine, and electric engine

 ### Non Functional Requirements Quiz

-1. _Match a single non-functional requirement with the description that best characterizes it._
+1. _Match a single non-functional requirement with the description that best characterizes it_.

    - Support of SSL (ex. for online shopping): security
    - Plugin capable: extensibility
    - Cross-platform: portability

 2. _What are some other non-functional requirements in which a web browser might be interested?
-Why?_
+Why_?

    - Accessibility is important because there are many users who may have limited ability to use the web browser due to age or disabilities.